NLnetLabs/rpki-doc/source/routinator/configuration.rst

 Configuration File
 ------------------

-The Routinator can take its configuration from a file.
+Routinator can take its configuration from a file.
 You can specify such a configuration file via the ``-c`` option.
-If you don’t, the Routinator will check if there is a file ``$HOME/.routinator.conf`` and if it exists, use it.
+If you don’t, Routinator will check if there is a file ``$HOME/.routinator.conf`` and if it exists, use it.
 If it doesn’t exist and there is no ``-c`` option, default values are used.